Shayna Baszler: NXT Women's Champion (2017–2020)

-WWE Women's Tag Team Champion (2020–2021)
+Teaming with Nia Jax (2020–2021)

 On the February 10 episode of Raw, Baszler made her main roster debut by attacking Raw Women's Champion Becky Lynch, biting the back of Lynch's neck furiously.
 At Elimination Chamber on March 8, Baszler won the Elimination Chamber match to become the #1 contender for the Raw Women's Championship, while also setting a record by eliminating every other woman.
-On the first night of WrestleMania 36 on April 4, Baszler failed to win the title from Lynch after a roll-up pin.
-At Money in the Bank on May 10, Baszler failed to win the briefcase which contained the Raw Women's Championship instead of the contract.
+On the first night of WrestleMania 36 on April 4, Baszler failed to win the title from Lynch after a roll-up pin, with her push reportedly being cancelled by Vince McMahon over criticisms about her MMA style, despite other talents such as Brock Lesnar using the same.
+At Money in the Bank on May 10, Baszler failed to win the briefcase which contained the Raw Women's Championship instead of the contract, also reportedly due to her push being cancelled.

 At Payback on August 30, Baszler and Nia Jax defeated Bayley and Sasha Banks to win the WWE Women's Tag Team Championship.
-They lost the titles to Asuka and Charlotte Flair on December 20 at TLC: Tables, Ladders & Chairs.
-On January 31, 2021, at the Royal Rumble, Baszler and Jax defeated Asuka and Flair to became record-tying two-time WWE Women's Tag Team Champions.
+They lost the titles to Asuka and Charlotte Flair on December 20 at TLC: Tables, Ladders & Chairs, ending their first reign at 112 days; they later regained the titles from Asuka and Flair on the Royal Rumble Kickoff show on January 31, 2021.
 On the second night of WrestleMania 37 on April 11, Baszler and Jax retained the titles against Natalya and Tamina.
-After multiple singles and tag team matches between the two teams, Baszler and Jax lost the titles to Natalya and Tamina on the May 14 episode of SmackDown.
+After multiple singles and tag team matches between the two teams, Baszler and Jax lost the titles to Natalya and Tamina on the May 14 episode of SmackDown, ending their second reign at 103 days.

 On the May 31 episode of Raw, Baszler began feuding with Alexa Bliss, claiming that the use of Bliss' "powers" were the reason why Baszler and Jax lost the titles.
 A match between the two was scheduled for Hell in a Cell on June 20, which Bliss won.
 Tensions kept rising between Baszler and Jax, and on the September 20 episode of Raw, their alliance ended when she brutally attacked Jax after their match against each other.

-Teaming with Natalya (2021–2022)
+As part of the 2021 Draft, Baszler was drafted to the SmackDown brand.
+In October, Baszler entered the Queen's Crown tournament, where she defeated Dana Brooke in the first round but lost to Doudrop in the semi-finals.
+She participated in the 5 on 5 Survivor Series elimination match at Survivor Series on November 21, eliminating Rhea Ripley before she was eliminated by Bianca Belair.